.jpg

 What is a .jpg file?

-JPG is the most widely used image format in the world — a lossy compressed photo format that trades a tiny amount of quality for dramatically smaller files.
+JPG is the most widely used photo format in the world — lossy compression that trades a tiny amount of quality for dramatically smaller files.

 Safe format